src-its/ca-web/content/django_install.md

 echo 'source /usr/local/bin/virtualenvwrapper.sh' >> .bashrc;
 ```

+## Django Setup on Fedora
+The steps are a bit less steamlined on Fedora, but they should be simple enough to follow.
+1. Download the .tar file containing the GEOS 3.5 package [here](https://trac.osgeo.org/geos/).
+Extract it to where ever is most convenient for you.
+2. Now we have to setup our deleopment tools.
+Type into your console:

+        sudo yum groupinstall "Development tools"

+3. Now that the development tools are good to go, we can start to configure our package.
+Navigate your way to the geos-3.5.0 folder through the terminal and type in:

+        ./configure

+This will make sure that the directories are in the right place.
+4. Now, type into the console

+        make

+You can (and probably should) run some type of check to ensure that the files compiled correctly

+        make check

+5. Now all that is left to to actually install out package.
+To do this, type into the console:

+        make install

 ### References

 * Justin Ellingwood.
 2015-Mar-05.
 "How To Install the Django Web Framework on Ubuntu 14.04" https://www.digitalocean.com/community/tutorials/how-to-install-the-django-web-framework-on-ubuntu-14-04